 If you’re interested in pursuing a career in dentistry, then the Pre-Dental Club is for you: an organization which offers students information about and exposure to careers in the dental field.
 By inviting administrators from dental schools, current dental students, and other speakers from dental-related fields, this club seeks to provide students with the resources to apply to and pursue a career in a dental health-related field.
 Dr. Jeffery Erickson serves as the faculty advisor.
 For more information about the club, please send an email to: email@example.com, or visit their website.

-The Pre-Vet group exists to provide information about and to raise awareness of veterinary science for those students considering a veterinary career; to provide access to a network of veterinary professionals for the purposes of education and experiential learning; and to assist students in the process of preparing for a career in veterinary science.
+The Pre-Vet group provides information about and awareness of veterinary science for those students considering a veterinary career; to provide access to a network of veterinary professionals for the purposes of education and experiential learning; and to assist students in the process of preparing for a career in veterinary science.
 Dr. Matthew Wund is the faculty advisor.
-For further information, please send an email to: email@example.com, visit our new website, or come to a meeting and help us grow this new club.
+For further information, please send an email to: firstname.lastname@example.org, visit our new website, or come to a meeting and check us out!

 The purpose of TCNJ MAPS is to provide under-represented students interested in the medical field with adequate knowledge, skills, and experiences that are both prerequisite and affiliated with the requirements necessary for admission into medical schools.
 We also provide pre-health information to all other pre-health students.
 The organization strives to achieve its goals by offering to its members and others the following activities: panels of medical students and doctors, access to regional and/or national conferences, medical school trips, mentorship through medical students, shadowing with doctors, and facilitating access to community service.